digitalaidseattle/plymouth-housing/docs/working-agreement.md

 ## Code Management

 - We follow the git flow branch naming convention for branches and identify the task number e.g. `name/123-add-working-agreement`
-- We merge all code into main branches through PRs
+- We merge all code into main branch through PRs
-- All PRs are reviewed by one person from the DAS
+- All PRs are reviewed by one person from DAS
 - We always review existing PRs before starting work on a new task
 - We look through open PRs at the end of stand-up to make sure all PRs have reviewers.
 - We treat documentation as code and apply the same standards to Markdown as code